dmuth/cheetah-bot/README.md

 - `QUOTES_FILE` - File containing quotes.
 Defaults to `./quotes.txt`
 - `IMAGES_FILE` - CSV File containing image images and comments.
 Defaults to `./urls.txt`.
    - Default images can be found Imgur: https://imgur.com/gallery/iisbC6p

+## Good Testing Practices

+I'm not even sure how to unit test against Telegram, so I have manual instructions here for now:

+- Start the bot with default settings, except for `REPLY_EVERY_N_MESSAGES`, which should be 2.
+- Send 2 test messages to the group, ensure the bot replies to the second message.
+- Type `chee` and ensure the bot replies.
+- Type an f-bomb in a message and make sure the bot catches that.
+- Type a message with the bot tagged in it and ensure it replies
+   - Repeat a few times to make sure it does text AND images
+- Reply to a message from the bot in the gorup and ensure it replies
+   - Repeat a few times to make sure it does text AND images
+- Finally, send a DM to the bot and make sure it replies.

 ## Copyrights